 Note to Subdivision (b).
 This rule is a restatement of existing law, 18 U.S.C. [former] 612; Conyer v.
 United States, 80 F.2d 292 (C.C.A.
 6th).
 This provision does not supersede or repeal special statutory provisions permitting the issuance of search warrants in specific circumstances.
-See Subdivision (g) and Note thereto. infra.

-stances.
 See Subdivision (g) and Note thereto, infra.
 Note to Subdivision (c).
 This rule is a restatement of existing law, 18 U.S.C. [former] 613-616, 620; Dumbra v.
-United States.
-268 U.S. 435.

 United States, 268 U.S. 435.
 Note to Subdivision (d).
 This rule is a restatement of existing law, 18 U.S.C. [former] 621-624.

 Note to Subdivision (e).
 This rule is a restatement of existing law and practice, with the exception hereafter noted, 18 U.S.C. [former] 625, 626; Weeks v.
 United States, 232 U.S. 383; Silverthorne Lumber Co. v.
 United States, 251 U.S. 385; Agello v.
 United States, 269 U.S. 20; Gouled v.
 United States, 255 U.S. 298.
 While under existing law a motion to suppress evidence or to compel return of property obtained by an illegal search and seizure may be made either before a commissioner subject to review by the court on motion, or before the court, the rule provides that such motion may be made only before the court.
 The purpose is to prevent multiplication of proceedings and to bring the matter before the court in the first instance.
-While during the life of the Eight-eenth Amendment when such motions were numerous it was a common practice in some districts for commissioners to hear such motions, the prevailing practice at the present time is to make such motions before the district court.
+While during the life of the Eighteenth Amendment when such motions were numerous it was a common practice in some districts for commissioners to hear such motions, the prevailing practice at the present time is to make such motions before the district court.
 This practice, which is deemed to be preferable, is embodied in the rule.